High blood pressure (sometimes called hypertension) is very common and doesn’t often have many symptoms.

 Knowing you have high blood pressure and making small lifestyle changes can help prevent life-threatening complications like heart attack and stroke.
 This is why regular blood pressure testing for anyone age 40 and over is so important.

-When you have your blood pressure measured, the reading is written as two numbers.
-The first is when the pressure is at its highest (systolic), and the second at its lowest (diastolic).
+When you have your blood pressure measured, the reading is written as two numbers:

 Blood pressure is the term used to describe the strength with which your blood pushes on the sides of your arteries as it's pumped around your body.